zopencommunity/meta/web/package_requests_server/README.md

 each suggestion in `/PackageRequests/admin`, inspects the artifact, and either dismisses it or applies it.
 Applying a suggestion records the Pulp URL and type, changes the request to **Available**, and appends the normal status event.
+For Python requests, an exact match from the production wheels repository is presented as the primary artifact and a zopen RPM match is retained as an alternative.
+Other ecosystems prefer the zopen RPM.
+Applying either reviewed artifact dismisses the remaining alternatives for that request.

 Run it manually with: